Back to Resources

 By the time you implement the change, your competitor already did it, your listings have been suppressed for a week, or the opportunity passed.

 Have a crisis response protocol.
-When Amazon suspends a listing or changes a policy, everyone knows exactly what to do and who’s responsible.
+When Amazon suppresses a listing or changes a policy, everyone knows exactly what to do and who’s responsible.
 No waiting for meetings.

 Use real-time dashboards.
 Everyone who needs to can see current performance, inventory levels, advertising metrics, and account health at any moment.
 No waiting for weekly reports.